tarbell-project/tarbell/tarbell/docs/build.rst

 Anatomy of a project directory
 ------------------------------

-When you run ``tarbell newproject``, a number of new files and folders are created, many of them with special significance.
+When you run ``tarbell newproject`` with the default base template, a number of new files and folders are created, many of them with special significance.
+Details may vary for other base templates, but they're likely to have many similar files and concepts.

 Here's a rundown of what they all do.

 **Files in the root directory:**